 Drew Barrymore has been open about her history with substance use in the past; as a teen, she even wrote a memoir about her experience with addiction.
-But as an adult, she's been a little more private about her relationship to drugs and alcohol.
-In 2021, she that she was on a "quiet, confident journey" regarding drinking and had been alcohol-free for over two years, per CNN.
-And now, in the December issue of "Drew" magazine, Barrymore discusses her decision to stop drinking, as well as the impact it's made on her life three years later, in more detail.
+But as an adult, she's been more private about her relationship to drugs and alcohol.
+In 2021, she said that she was on a "quiet, confident journey" regarding drinking and had been alcohol-free for over two years, per CNN.
+Now, in a Dec.
+27 interview with People magazine, she's opening up about her experience with alcohol following her divorce and the reason why she decided to get better.

-The December edition of "Drew" is entitled "The Big Warm Hug Issue" with an emphasis on self-care and compassion, two concepts that are especially easy to lose sight of when so much of the holidays are spent focusing on friends and family.
-So as we enter what can sometimes be one of the most hectic and overwhelming times of the year, Barrymore gives us all a reminder to take a breath and give some grace — advice that she admits she's still learning to take herself.
+The December edition of Drew is entitled "The Big Warm Hug Issue" with an emphasis on self-care and compassion, two concepts that are especially easy to lose sight of when so much of the holidays are spent focusing on friends and family.
+So as we make our way through what can sometimes be one of the most hectic and overwhelming times of the year, Barrymore gives us all a reminder to take a breath and give some grace — advice that she admits she's still learning to take herself.

 If you or someone you know is struggling with an alcohol use disorder, the Substance Abuse and Mental Health Services (SAMHSA) has resources available including a national 24/7 helpline at 1-800-662-HELP (4357).
 You can also send your zip code via text to 435748 (HELP4U) for treatment referral and information services.